rust-lang/rfcs/text/3729-sized-hierarchy.md

 if called with an extern type, but this cannot be expressed in the bounds of `size_of_val` and `align_of_val` and this remains a blocker for extern types.

-Furthermore, unsized types cannot be members of structs as their alignment is unknown and this is necessary to calculate field offsets.
+Furthermore, unsized types can only be the final member of structs as their alignment is unknown and this is necessary to calculate the offsets of later fields.
 Extern types also cannot be used in `Box` as `Box` requires size and alignment for both allocation and deallocation.

 Introducing a hierarchy of `Sized` traits will enable the backwards-compatible introduction of a trait which only extern types do not implement and will